Follow These Tips to Keep Cool and Stay Safe on the Job Site

-June is National Safety Month in the construction industry so it’s the perfect time to talk about summer construction safety tips and answer questions from “How do construction workers keep cool in the summer?” to “How can construction workers recognize heat-related issues?”
+Now is the perfect time to talk about summer construction safety tips and answer questions from “How do construction workers keep cool in the summer?” to “How can construction workers recognize heat-related issues?”

 Summer construction safety is an important topic given the fact that thousands of people become ill each year while working in extreme heat or humid conditions, according to the Occupational Safety & Health Administration (OSHA).